Xilinx/Vitis_Libraries/vision/docs/src/include/isp_aio_api.rst

 The following table summarizes the resource utilization of ISP all_in_one generated using Vitis HLS 2023.1 tool on ZCU102 board.

-.. table:: ISP all_in_one Resource Utilization Summary
+.. table:: Table: ISP all_in_one Resource Utilization Summary

     +----------------+---------------------------+-------------------------------------------------+